-The best way to go about dealing with CSO Financial is to work with a credit repair professional.
-They delete millions of negative items every year from companies like CSO Financial for millions of clients nationwide.
+The most effective way to deal with CSO Financial is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like CSO Financial on behalf of their clients.

 And they may be able to help you too.

 Will CSO Financial sue me or garnish my wages?